Electric boat repower cost: what to budget in 2026

 The most common mistake in electric boat repower planning is budgeting for the motor and battery, then discovering that the supporting components — controller, charger, BMS, cables, fusing, monitoring — often cost as much again.

-This guide gives a realistic component-by-component breakdown for a typical auxiliary sailboat repower in the 10–20 kW range, based on European retail pricing in early 2026.
+This guide gives a realistic component-by-component breakdown for a typical auxiliary sailboat repower in the 10–20 kW range, based on European retail pricing as of mid-2026.

-→ Get a precise spec for your boat before buying anything: /electric-boat-spec
+→ Get a precise spec for your boat before buying anything →

 Quick summary: what a complete repower actually costs